huggingface/blog/trl-peft.md

 	<h5><i> Fine-tuning 20B LLMs with RLHF on a 24GB consumer GPU </i></h5>
 </h1>

-We are excited to officially release the integration of `trl` with `peft` to make LLMs fine-tuning with Reinforcement Learning more accessible to anyone!
-Let us explain why this is a very competitive alternative to existing fine-tuning approaches in this article.
+We are excited to officially release the integration of `trl` with `peft` to make LLM fine-tuning with Reinforcement Learning more accessible to anyone!
+In this post, we explain why this is a competitive alternative to existing fine-tuning approaches in this article.

-Note `peft` is a general tool that can be applied to many ML use-cases but it’s particularly interesting for RLHF as this method is especially memory-hungry!
+Note peft is a general tool that can be applied to many ML use-cases but it’s particularly interesting for RLHF as this method is especially memory-hungry!
 ## Introduction

 ### LLMs & RLHF